AppStateESS/phpwebsite/README.md

 After installation you will need to install some content modules.

-Login and go to the Administration tab.
+1. Login and go to the Administration tab.
-Click on Boost.
+2. Click on Boost.
-Click on Other Modules
+3. Click on Other Modules
-Install any of the modules included.
+4. Install any of the modules included.
 We recommend you try them all.

-Remember after you install to restrict your directory permissions.
+**Remember after you install to restrict your directory permissions.**

-files/
+These directories should always be writable and executable by Apache:
-images/
+* files/
-logs/
+* images/
-^ Should be writable to by apache.
+* logs/

-javascript/
+These directories should be writable and executable by Apache only during module or core installs, updates, and uninstalls:
-templates/
+* javascript/
-config/
+* templates/

-^ Should be writable ONLY during module or core installs/updates/uninstalls
+Additional permission suggestions:

-logs/     should NOT be world readable setup/    should be moved or made unreadable AFTER an installation convert/  should be removed after converting
+* logs/     should NOT be world readable

-> Before updating the core, make sure to make a copy of your
+* setup/    should be moved or made unreadable AFTER an installation
-> config/core directory or some of your settings could get
+* convert/  should be removed after converting

-> overwritten.
+**Before updating the core, make sure to make a copy of your config/core directory or some of your settings could get overwritten.**

 If you are upgrading, the only file you must keep in your config/core directory is language.php.